 - International Relations and Politics MA

-6 reasons to study History, Politics and International Relations with us
+6 reasons to study history, politics, international relations or international development with us

-- Develop knowledge and research skills to help you succeed in careers such as historian, politician, journalist, civil servant, lobbyist, teacher, communications manager, human resource manager, marketeer and researcher
+- Develop knowledge and research skills to help you succeed in careers such as historian, museum curator, politician, journalist, civil servant, lobbyist, teacher, communications manager, human resource manager, marketeer and researcher.

 - Study abroad at one of our partner institutions such as Science Po Strasbourg (France), University of Southern Denmark, Maastricht University (Netherlands), The Hague University (Netherlands), Université Libre de Bruxelles (Belgium), Palacky University (Czech Republic), Carleton University (Ottawa, Canada) and University of Nebraska (Omaha, United States).